5 Tips from UNICEF for helping kids with online learning

-Protect children online
+Protect children online during online learning

 The internet is an amazing source for limitless learning, teaching, and entertainment; however, it has its share of pitfalls.

 The Times of India recently published a report on how increased internet usage due to work from home has lead to hacking and cyberbullying.
-If you are using the internet to teach your child, then you must also teach them about how it works, what they need to be aware of, and what appropriate behavior looks like on the platforms they use, such as video calls.
+If you are using the internet to teach your child, then you must also teach them about how it works, what they need to be aware of, and what appropriate behaviour looks like on the platforms they use, such as video calls.
 “Establish rules together about how, when, and where the internet can be used.

-Apart from many things what does UNICEF do with regulation of rights and protection, this has been a major point of concern for UNICEF headquarters in New York to make people and children aware of the dark side of the internet and social media.
+Apart from many things what does UNICEF do with the regulation of rights and protection, this has been a major point of concern for UNICEF headquarters in New York to make people and children aware of the dark side of the internet and social media.

 UNICEF encourages us to set up parental controls on their devices to mitigate online risks, particularly for younger children.
 Identify appropriate online tools for recreation together – organizations like Common Sense Media offer advice for age-appropriate apps, games, and other online entertainment, Jenkins says.